JavaScript Frameworks Overview: React vs Vue

 Continuous Updates.
 React is often associated with the latest updates for all the versions and contributions around the world.
 Therefore, the JavaScript library is less conventional and evolving in coding practices.

 It focuses only on the view.
 When developing an application with React, the app development focuses only on the view layer and not on the Model, view, and controller architecture.
 Therefore, JS engineers need to use an additional platform for the other parts of the web app.
-It means further integration of tools like routing or APIs.
+It means implementing further integration of tools like routing or APIs.

 Advantages of Vue.js

 Migrating or integrating Vue is easily accomplished by gradually introducing the framework into the code while component development is ongoing without losing development time.
+Compared to React, it is also relatively easy to learn.
+Additionally, versatile templates built with HTML-like syntax may be intuitive for designers and developers familiar with HTML.

 Vue doesn’t require writing code in a more difficult way by using built-in solutions to create state support for managing animations and components.
 With Vue.js, the conventional approach makes the entire app creation process faster.
+Additionally, Tools such as NuxtJS, Vuex, Bit, and Vue-router avoid writing code from scratch as effective state management reveals and eliminates unnecessary code.

 With each new version of Vue.js, this framework becomes even leaner and faster.
-It enables us to achieve an effective size of the project.
+It enables us to achieve an effective size and performance of the project.
 Thanks to Vue’s optimization features, developers can focus more on adding features rather than debugging or optimizing code.

 Vue provides a set of additive, function-based API functions that enable an application’s flexible and rich composition of component logic.
 This functional extension makes application components more readable and allows them to be functionally extended as needed.